Top tips for Veterinary Medicine applications

 3. Study the right A Levels

-Entry standards are high for all Veterinary Medicine courses, so choosing A Levels which support your application is vital.
-Two sciences are required by all institutions, preferably Chemistry and Biology, although Physics and Mathematics are also highly valued.
+Entry standards are high for all Veterinary Medicine courses, so choosing A Levels that support your application is key.
+Two sciences are needed by all institutions, preferably Chemistry and Biology, although Physics and Mathematics are also highly valued.

-Most institutions allow a third A Level of your choice, and Lousie states that a third non-scientific subject can show that your skills are varied and diverse.
+Most institutions allow a third A Level of your choice, and Lousie mentions that a third non-scientific subject can show that your skills are varied and diverse.